Interested in Conducting Research in a Faculty Lab?

 Can I work in a lab outside of IB?

-Recognize that you can work in the lab of a professor who may not have a primary appointment in one of the SIB departments (Animal Biology, Entomology, Plant Biology).
+Recognize that you can work in the lab of a professor who may not have a primary appointment in one of the SIB departments (Evolution, Ecology, and Behavior, Entomology, Plant Biology).
 Click here to see a more detailed discussion of working with non-SIB faculty or non-faculty researchers.

 Should I sign up for IB 290, IB 390, or IB 490?